Programming-In-Progress/Programming-In-Progress/README.md

 - 👋 Hi, I’m @Programming-In-Progress
-- 👀 I’m interested in learning python, SQL and visualisation techniques to help me improve in my career.
+- 👀 I’m interested in learning Python, SQL and visualisation techniques to help me improve in my career.
 - 🌱 I’m currently learning Python and the basics of Data Analysis.